rus4j/rus4j.github.io/static/resume.md

 **<u>FullStack Software Developer (remote)</u>**, _Fusion Connect_, USA
 Working mainly on web application development with legacy code as well as extending the application with new functionality

-- Moved some parts of monolithic app to microservices
+- Moved some parts of monolithic app to microservices.
-- Built a client for conferencing platform from scratch
+- Built a client for conferencing platform from scratch.
-- Set up environment for JUnit testing
+- Set up environment for JUnit testing.

 Java/JSF, JBoss/Seam/Hibernate stack, MSSQL.